Eye Family Hub

 - Experience of including people with special educational needs and disabilities

-At High Suffolk & Eye Children’s Centre, we are committed to promoting and providing high quality learning and play opportunities.
+At High Suffolk & Eye Family Hubs, we are committed to promoting and providing high quality learning and play opportunities.
 We believe in valuing and respecting each individual in a welcoming, accessible and inclusive environment.
 The centre has an equal opportunity policy which is reviewed as a minimum yearly.
 We offer a range of universal and targeted support and services which are designed to meet the needs of all users.

 Where possible, all our group activities are planned to meet individual children’s needs.
 We work within the Early Years Foundation Stage framework, and will capture evidence of your child’s progress as she/he attends the centre.
 Play sessions will offer activities which can be arranged on different heights including floor level and we can adapt sessions to meet individual’s needs.
 All our toys and equipment are suitable for children aged 0 to 5 years and we have a range of specialist resources, including sensory equipment.

 We offer a range of parenting courses to help support parents in managing challenging behaviours.
 Please see our timetable for a full lists of groups and for more information.

 One-to-one support is available for families in the home and we will work in partnership with you and other agencies in meeting your family’s and child’s individual needs.
 Your child is at the heart of our service, and should you require additional help, we will work with you to help identify any areas of concern, ensuring your child’s wishes and feelings are at the centre of the support.
 We are trained to use the Common Assessment Framework to ensure that we are able to undertake a good assessment of your child’s needs, recognising and building on their strengths.